-At times, the scent of the blossom settles over the entire farm and fills the house, sweet and heady.
-It brings back memories of my sister’s wedding; the first bath oil I was ever given: orange-scented in a dark green square embossed glass bottle which, at the age of 10, and living in Africa far from shops which sold such elegant, sophisticated stuff, I treasured; and reading in a garden on the Amalfi coast when I was pretty rich and wore white dresses and drank wine at lunch time.
-But mainly my sister’s wedding, the blossom pinned to her coat, and how happy everyone was around the long wooden table.
+At times the scent of blossom settles over the entire farm and fills the house, sweet and heady.
+It brings back memories of my sister’s wedding; the first bath oil I was ever given: orange-scented in a square dark green glass bottle which, at the age of 10, and living on a mountain in Africa far from shops, I regarded as an exotic and luxurious treasure, and it reminds me of reading in a garden on the Amalfi coast when I was pretty rich and wore white dresses and drank wine at lunch time.
+But it mainly brings back memories of my sister’s wedding, of the blossom pinned to her coat, and how happy everyone was during the wedding feast around the long wooden table.

 It seems strange, but it’s the way of most things out here in the natural world.
-The arrival of the blossom is reassurance, confirmation of the ever-turning cycle, that things go, but they always, always come back.
-And at the same time the arrival of the blossom and the memories conjured up in its scent are an inescapable and poignant reminder of summery things that have gone and won’t return.
+The arrival of the blossom is reassurance; it is confirmation of the ever-turning cycle, that things go, but they always, always come back.
+Yet at the same time the yearly arrival of the blossom and the memories conjured up by its scent are an inescapable and poignant reminder of everything that has gone and won’t return.